sherryduong93/Predict_AirBnB_Listings/README.md

 <br>-Feature engineer one feature that captures whether or not the property is an apartment/house
 <br><br>**Grid Search to Optimize Model Performance**
 <br>-Performed GridSearch on Random Forest to obtain optimal parameters: max_features (20) & n_estimators(400)
-<br>-Cross-Validation R2 for Random Forest: 0.93, RMSE: 1.19
+<br>-Cross-Validation R2 for Random Forest: 0.94, RMSE: 1.17
 <br>-Next Step: Test the model on the final test data

 ## Result on the Test Data:
+<br>Total Final Features: 73 (22 Main Features + Dummies)
 <br>The test set performed slightly below cross-validation performance, which I am happy with the results.
-<br>R2 on Unseen Test Data: 0.92
+<br>R2 on Unseen Test Data: 0.93
-<br>RMSE on Unseen Test Data: 1.21
+<br>RMSE on Unseen Test Data: 1.19

 ## Assumptions Made & Caveats....
 <br>-Data Source: InsideAirbnb.com.
 <br>-Listing Prices are set by the host and may not reflect the final price paid by the tenant.
+Thus, it would make sense that hosts that spend more time writing summaries and noting amenities would aim for a higher listing price.
+It cannot be confirmed whether or not the attempts were successful and tenants actually paid this much.

 ## Goals for future Analysis:
+<by>-Compare the listing prices to actual value of the property according to Zillow.
 <br>-Look into specific amenities and if they are more important
 <br>-Inferential Model with Linear Regression
 <br>-Dive Deeper into Neural Network and deep learning model